UnwrappedDesign/oxbow/src/content/simple/pricing.md

 # Get everything forever

-Gain lifetime access to over 500 components and all current templates, as well as any new content we future release, for a single one-time fee.
+Get lifetime access to over 270 components, plus all future updates and new content we release, with a single one-time payment — New content added weekly.

+**Get lifetime access at our launch price —  buy now before the price goes up!**

 ---